Neuroplasticity in Education: What Teachers Need to Know

 | Brain Gym | Myth | No credible scientific evidence supports the claim that specific body movements can "switch on" parts of the brain. |

-To harness neuroplasticity, we must move beyond the "one-off" lesson.
+To use neuroplasticity, we must move beyond the "one-off" lesson.
 Since plasticity is a structural change, it requires repetition and time.
 Spacing is a vital strategy here.
 Instead of teaching a topic in a single block, we should "space" the practise out over days, weeks, and months.
 This forces the brain to repeatedly reconstruct the pathway, which is the signal it needs to make the change permanent.

 Dual coding helps build "redundant" pathways.
 By combining a clear diagram with a verbal explanation, we give the brain two ways to find the information later.
 If the visual pathway is a bit weak, the verbal one can pick up the slack.
 This is not about "learning styles" but about providing the brain with the richest possible set of cues.
 It is like building two bridges over a river instead of one.